manasavuppu/6165_Final_Project/README.md

 - **Detailed the documentation for Phase 2** of our project.
 - **Outlined a clear roadmap** for Phase 2, including next steps, planned improvements, and broader goals.

-The `Final_model_documentation.docx` file provides complete context before reviewing the code, models, or datasets.
+The `Final_model_documentation.docx` file provides complete context so, please read this before reviewing the code, models, or datasets.

 ---